tadah-foss/ahoy/README.md

 ## License
 ~~Copyright Tadah 2021.
 All rights reserved~~

 Licensed under the GNU Affero General Public License v3.0.
 A copy of it [has been included](https://github.com/tadah-foss/ahoy/blob/trunk/LICENSE).
-This repository was archived in its original state on January 17th, 2023, with the last modification being made on December 17th, 2021.
+This repository was archived in its original state on January 17th, 2023.
+The last modification to the original repository was on December 17th, 2021.